AneelaShahzad/netflix-clone/README.md

    cd netflix-clone
    ```

-3. Open the `index.html` file in your browser
+3. Open the `netflixClone.html` file in your browser
    (double-click or right-click → Open With → Browser)

-4. Explore the homepage and signup page functionality
+4. Explore the homepage and signup functionality